 – It takes an average of 200 auditions to book a job.

-- There are approximately 9,000 union (SAG-AFTRA) voiceovers produced a monthly across the country.
+– There are literally thousands of union (SAG-AFTRA) voiceovers produced a monthly across the country.

 – Of all those auditioning, the likely contenders to book the project are consistently narrowed down to about 10%.

-- Better than 85% of all those auditioning for any given job aren’t considered for the job in the final analysis for a number of reasons, including:
+– Better than 85% of all those auditioning for any given job aren’t considered for the job in the final analysis for a number of reasons, including:

-- The talent didn’t follow the basic specs of the audition or take the time to deliver their best
+a) The talent didn’t follow basic directions required of the audition or take the time to deliver their best

-- The audition was submitted too late or poorly recorded
+d) The audition was submitted too late, or was poorly recorded

-- Or, the talent simply lacked the ability to self direct, and deliver a quality performance when they might be “right” for the project they simply don’t see it
+e) Or, the talent simply lacked the ability to self direct, understand the context, and deliver a quality performance when they might be “right” for the project they simply don’t see it

 So, what does this tell us?
 Well, for one, the best audition doesn’t necessarily land the job, but one of the best does.
-Your objective is to deliver your very best on every audition, but because your reputation depends on it.
+Your objective is to deliver your very best on every audition.
+Again, your reputation depends on it.
 And second, you can only compete with yourself.
 Continually challenge yourself to be better than your last audition.

 Auditions are meant to test your mettle.
 The only real difference between the audition and the session is the number of takes.
-A booking may require 5 takes, or it may require 55 takes, it varies dramatically from job to job, genre to genre, and from director to director.
+A booking may require 5 takes, or it may require 55 takes.
+It varies dramatically from job to job, genre to genre, and from director to director.
 Whereas on an audition, we usually get only one or two takes to deliver our very best if we have the benefit of auditioning live.
 Today, all auditions, both on- and off-camera are recorded from home, which of course comes with it’s own learning curve all talent must master.
 This is where training is an imperative.